Codecademy/docs/content/react/concepts/virtual-dom/virtual-dom.md

 1. The entire virtual DOM gets updated.
 2. The virtual DOM gets compared to what it looked like before it was updated.
 React figures out which objects have changed.
-3. The changed objects, and the changed objects only, get updated on the real DOM.
+3. Only the objects that were changed get updated on the real DOM.
 4. Changes on the real DOM cause the screen to change.